University of Western Ontario

 Here are some old pages of seminars for which I was the organizer or co-organizer:

-In Spring 2023, I am teaching "Math 2156: Mathematical Structures II" covering a mixture of Elementary Number Thoery and Graph Theory.
-Students are directed to the OWL page for course materials and information.
+Elementary number theory lecture notes.
+In Spring 2023, I taught "Math 2156: Mathematical Structures II" at University of Western Ontario.
+This course covered a mixture of Elementary Number Theory and Graph Theory.
+These are my lecture notes from the number theory component.

 A Dixmier-Malliavin theorem for Lie groupoids, J. Lie Theory 32, no. 3, 879–898, (2022).
 Dixmier and Malliavin proved that every smooth, compactly-supported function on a Lie group can be expressed as a finite sum in which each term is the convolution, with respect to Haar measure, of two such functions.
 In this article, I establish that the same holds in a Lie groupoid and derive, as a corollary, some results on the multiplication structure of certain ideals.
 Elsewhere, I have applied this work to study the smooth convolution algebra of certain singular foliations, in the sense of Androulidakis and Skandalis.

-Groupoids and Algebras of Certain Singular Foliations with Finitely Many Leaves.
+Groupoids and algebras of certain singular soliations with finitely many leaves.
 My PhD Thesis, completed in Summer 2021, under the supervision of Professor Nigel Higson.

-Subgraph-avoiding minimum decycling sets and k-conversion sets in graphs, with Mynhardt, C. M. and Wodlinger, J. L., Australas.
+Subgraph-avoiding minimum decycling sets and k-conversion sets in graphs, with Kieka Mynhardt and Jane Wodlinger, Australas.
 J. Combin.
 74, 288–304 (2019).
 A minimum decycling set in a (finite) graph G is a set of vertices which breaks every cycle and has as few vertices as possible subject to this constraint.
 This article proves that, in a graph of maximum degree r bigger than 3 that is not a complete graph, one can always find a minimum decycling set which, moreover, does not contain any (r-2)-regular subgraph.
 This result has several corollaries, including Brooks' theorem.

 Introduction to C*-algebra homology theories.
 This is an expository essay on the axiomatic approach to C*-algebra homology theories, especially Cuntz's proof via an infinite swindle that any stable, homotopy-invariant, half-exact functor from C*-algebras to abelian groups satisfies Bott periodicity.

 Darboux's theorem and Euler-like vector fields.
 This essay was written as a prerequisite for the scheduling of an oral comprehensive exam at Penn State University.
 In it, I explain how to prove the Darboux theorem of symplectic geometry using the linearizability of so-called Euler-like vector fields.
-This method is taken from arXiv:1605.05386 [math.DG].
+This method was taken from "Splitting theorems for Poisson and related structures" by Bursztyn-Lima-Meinrenken.

 Linear Galois theory.
 These are some notes on the fundamental correspondence theorem of Galois theory.
 Their main purpose is to emphasize the not especially difficult, but conceptually rather attractive point that, by enlarging each Galois group to the ring of transformations of the extension field that are linear with respect to the subfield, one gets a version of the correspondence theorem which is valid for all finite extensions, instead of just the Galois ones.